PacoReinaCampo/MPSoC-NTM/doc/isa/msp430/markdown/instructions/extensions.md

 ## INSTRUCTION SET EXTENSIONS

+RISC-V supports a modular approach to its instruction set, allowing for standard and custom extensions.
+Standard extensions, denoted by a single letter (e.g., `I` for base integer instructions), provide essential functionalities such as arithmetic, load/store operations, and control flow.
+Custom extensions, designated by additional letters (e.g., `M` for integer multiplication and division), expand the ISA with specialized instructions tailored for specific applications like vector processing or cryptographic operations.

+Each extension provides additional functionality to the core RISC-V ISA, allowing it to be adapted for various computing environments ranging from embedded systems to high-performance computing.
+The modularity of RISC-V extensions makes it a versatile choice for both general-purpose and specialized computing tasks.
+Beyond the standard and optional extensions, RISC-V allows for custom extensions tailored to specific applications or domains.
+These extensions can be defined by users or companies to add specialized instructions that improve performance or efficiency for specific tasks.

 Format of a line in the table:

 `<prefix> <isa width> <alpha code> <instruction width> "<extension description>"`